puppetlabs/puppetserver-helm-chart/README.md

 ## Support for Helm v2

-Those of you who would like to use the chart with Helm v2 - please switch to branch `helm-v2`.
+Those of you who would like to deploy the chart with Helm v2 - please switch to branch `helm-v2`.

 ## Installing the Chart